oprypin/crsfml/docs/api/system.md

 Implementation of input stream based on a file

-This class is a specialization of InputStream that reads from a file on disk.
+This class is a specialization of `InputStream` that reads from a file on disk.

-It wraps a file in the common InputStream interface and therefore allows to use generic classes or functions that accept such a stream, with a file on disk as the data source.
+It wraps a file in the common `InputStream` interface and therefore allows to use generic classes or functions that accept such a stream, with a file on disk as the data source.

-In addition to the virtual functions inherited from InputStream, FileInputStream adds a function to specify the file to open.
+In addition to the virtual functions inherited from `InputStream`, `FileInputStream` adds a function to specify the file to open.

-SFML resource classes can usually be loaded directly from a filename, so this class shouldn't be useful to you unless you create your own algorithms that operate on an InputStream.
+SFML resource classes can usually be loaded directly from a filename, so this class shouldn't be useful to you unless you create your own algorithms that operate on an `InputStream`

 Usage example:
 ```